-Medicare Open Enrollment Starts Soon: Here's What You Need to Know
+Medicare Open Enrollment: Here's What You Need to Know

-The Medicare Open Enrollment Period is quickly approaching.
-Open Enrollment begins on October 15th and runs through December 7th.
-During this time, all Medicare beneficiaries can make changes to their health or drug coverage.
-Changes made during Open Enrollment take effect on January 1, 2025.
+The annual Medicare Open Enrollment Period is October 15th through December 7th each year.
+During this time, Medicare beneficiaries can make changes to their Medicare health or prescription drug insurance coverage.
+Changes made during Open Enrollment take effect on January 1 of the following year.
+That means any changes made from October 15 through December 7 take effect January 1, 2025.

 Medicare Advantage and Part D Plan Marketing